FreerkvdB/Uni-Projects/SecondYearProjects/README.md

 ---

-> 💡 **Note:** These projects reflect my learning progress as a first-year IT student and are not production-ready software.
+> 💡 **Note:** These projects reflect my learning progress as a second-year IT student and are not production-ready software.